diaspd/job-calculator/README.md

 ---

-Made with ♥ by Pedro dias
+Made with ♥ by Pedro Dias. 👋 Follow me on social media!